-A modern Cloud-based FP&A system such as Adaptive Insights is a great way to lighten up your load, and that of your team, so you can focus on addressing more complex issues that need your full attention.
+A modern cloud-based FP&A system such as Workday Adaptive Planning is a great way to lighten up your load, and that of your team, so you can focus on addressing more complex issues that need your full attention.
 If you don't think you can afford the time to deliver to implement a new system, then think again.
-Formulate are Adaptive Insights Platinum Solution providers - meaning we do all the lifting and hard work for you behind the scenes with our team of accountancy qualified consultants.
+Formulate are Workday Adaptive Planning Platinum Solution providers - meaning we do all the lifting and hard work for you behind the scenes with our team of accountancy qualified consultants.

-Find out more about Gartner leading Adaptive Insights and how it has revolutionised finance departments and transformed the way organisations, forecast, report and plan, all while saying goodbye to Excel hell.
+Find out more about Gartner leading Workday Adaptive Planning and how it has revolutionised finance departments and transformed the way organisations, forecast, report and plan, all while saying goodbye to Excel hell.

-Don't just take our word for it, read our customer case studies and find out for yourself.
+Don't just take our word for it, read the Gartner Peer Reviews and find out for yourself.